 2] If you wish to or need to, you may run System File Checker at Boot Time.
 This is one option which may help you as it will run System File Checker before Windows loads.
 Go here to learn how to run sfc /scannow at Boot Time.
 See if this helps.

 3] Use DISM.
 Open an elevated command prompt and run the following command and hit Enter:

 Dism /Online /Cleanup-Image /RestoreHealth

-4] On Windows 8, carry out a Refresh or a Reset operation.
+4] On Windows 10, try Reset This PC or Fresh Start.
+On Windows 8, carry out a Refresh or a Reset operation.
 Automatic Repair is also an option you may want to consider, if you think it applies in your situation.
 On Windows 7, carry out a Startup Repair or Repair Install or an In-place Upgrade as you think may best suit your situation.

 To perform an In-place upgrade in Windows 7 or Windows Vista, back up your documents, close all open applications and then insert the Windows DVD in the DVD drive.
 In the Setup window, click Install Now.
 Click Go online to obtain the latest updates for installation (recommended).
 Type the CD key if you are prompted to do this.
 Next, select the operating system in Install Windows page you want to Upgrade or In-place and click Yes to accept the Microsoft Software License Terms.
 Next click Upgrade when asked Which type of installation do you want.
 Once the process is completed, restart your PC.

 5] You may also want to consider this option.
 Open the CBS.log file and view details of the corrupted files and replace the corrupted file with a known good copy manually.
 Navigate to C:\Windows\Logs\CBS you will be able to see and open the SBS.log file.

 Check if it shows some errors or a message.
 That may give you a direction to proceed.
 You can get more details on how to do this manually, here at KB929833.